-CML carries out annual employee satisfaction surveys, with the last being completed in March 2023.
+CML carries out annual employee satisfaction surveys.
 We will continue to outsource the employee survey to an external HR consultant to manage the results on our behalf, thus providing employees with complete objectivity.

 The Code of Conduct for Ethical Trading shall be published on the company's external web site as evidence of our Labour Standards Assurance System commitment.